Collared crescentchest: Taxonomy

+The subspecies M. t. bitorquata has sometimes been treated as a separate species, the double-collared crescentchest.

+The crescentchests (genus Melanopareia) were at one time included in family Rhinocryptidae, the tapaculos.
+A 2010 publication confirmed earlier work and formally created the present family Melanopareiidae.

 Description

 The collared crescentchest is 14.5 cm long.
 Two unsexed specimens of M. t. rufescens weighed 16.5 and 18.0 g.
 The nominate subspecies' back and rump are brown and the underparts buff.
 The crown of the head is gray brown.
 It has a narrow white supercilium edged with black, a rufous "collar" on the back of the neck, and a black band across the breast.
 Subspecies M. t. rufescens is almost identical but its crown is reddish brown.